madc0de/firebase-blog-app/README.md

 # Firestore React Redux Typescript Blog App

-__Motivation__: Firebase hosting offers a cost effective way to store your data as well as host your apps front and back end.
+__Motivation__: Firebase hosting offers a cost effective way to store your data as well as host your app's front and back end.

-Since it is backed by google's CDN, your the response time is faster than the free tier on other hosting platforms.
+Since it is backed by google's CDN, the first load response time is faster than the free tier on other hosting platforms.

 [Firestore security rules](https://firebase.google.com/docs/firestore/security/get-started) allow scripting of create, update, delete, access rules without hand rolling your own backend validation service.
-It's a mintor pain to decode.
-The beta security rules simulator is buggy and labor intensive to run.
+It's a major pain to debug permission errors.
+The beta security rules simulator is buggy and labor intensive.
 But if you squint, you can see the elegance of having your data access rules in one document.

-It's not all roses.
-You will need the firebase functions/cloud functions roll your own referential integrity.
-This is made harder by not having the ability to setup debug those functions.
+This project uses firebase functions/cloud functions for a weak form of referential integrity as well as triggers.

 ## Folder structure